Synthetic Data for Portfolios: A Throw of the Dice Will Never Abolish Chance: The essentials of generative modeling in finance

 Of course some methods are known to reduce a part of this bias (for instance the jackknife, for some specific dependence of bias on the sample size), or regularisation methods can be used to drive estimators away from their biased versions.
 But the role of regularisation is primarily to prevent excessive non-linearity to appear in the model, not to give it a specific shape.
 When the true underlying model is unknown, it is not reasonable to think specific regularisation choices dedicated to the nature of this true model will be made.
 This discussion is well known in the machine learning community and is usually referred to as the \emph{no free lunch theorem argument}, see \cite{wolpert1996lack}.\footnote{For readers familiar with statistics, let us cite \cite{wang1998large}: ``\emph{[For a consistent asymptotically linear] estimator $\theta$ of $\theta_0$ [with influence function $D$] $\sqrt{n} (\theta - \theta_0) = (1/\sqrt{n})\sum_i D_i + o_p(1)$, where $D$ has a zero mean and a finite covariance matrix and $o_p(1)$ denotes a random variable converging to zero in probability [when $n$ goes to infinity].}'' We are commenting the existence of the random variable $o_p(1)$ that goes to zero only when the known sample size goes to infinity.}${}^,$\footnote{For readers familiar with the recent machine learning literature, we refer to how papers like \cite{angelopoulos2023prediction} reintroduce explicitly this bias in estimators to produce larger, but not misleading, confidence intervals via a ``rectifier'' term.}

 To conclude on the aspect of drawing $\Tilde{n}$ examples from a model based on an initial sample size of $n$: without any good reason to have chosen a specific generative model that is close to the way economics shapes the returns of financial instruments, Corollary \ref{cor:moreisless} stands and tells \emph{generating too many synthetic data gets the estimated statistics on these data away from their true values}.
 In statistics, and especially with the context of the bootstrap, practitioners seem to have a rule of thumb that is to generate the same order of magnitude of points as the original sample size.
-In light of Inequality (\ref{eq:target_distance_bounded}), we can say that one should preserve the distance between the empirical value of the $U$-statistic $U_n$ and its theoretical counterpart $\Esp[U_n|{\cal L}]$ in the hope that $\Esp[U_{\Tilde{n}}|\Tilde{\cal L}]$ will not be too close to this empirical mean.
+In light of Inequality (\ref{eq:target_distance_bounded}), we can say that one should preserve the distance between the empirical value of the $U$-statistic $U_n$ and its theoretical counterpart $\Esp[U_n|{\cal L}]$ in the hope that $\Esp[U_{\Tilde{n}}|\Tilde{\cal L}]$ will not be too close to this empirical mean. \paragraph{Small sample size also makes it difficult to evaluate the model.} Beyond the difficulty of training generative models on small datasets, an equally important challenge is evaluating the resulting models and their ability to capture the underlying data generation process.
+This evaluation is often performed by comparing the synthetic data to a test (out-of-sample) set that is assumed to be representative of the true distribution.
+When the out-of-sample dataset is large enough, it can reasonably be considered a good representation of the underlying distribution, and the comparison can be interpreted as meaningful.
+However, when the out-of-sample set itself contains only a limited number of observations, its representativeness becomes questionable.
+In this case, what is the informative value of poor out-of-sample performance if the test set is not big enough to accurately reflect the properties of the actual data generation process?
+Should a model be rejected solely on the basis of such an evaluation?
+We address these questions in Section~\ref{sec:test_for_iden} and propose an evaluation procedure that can be considered a necessary, but not sufficient, condition for generative models.
+We preferred to tackle the important question of model evaluation in the numerical section, where the discussion can be made more concrete with illustrations from real-world applications.